jadecobra/python_tdd_exercises/source/classes.rst

         pass

-  and the terminal shows passing tests
+  the terminal shows passing tests

 refactor: make it better